ssreekanth2000/project_2/README.md

 2.Highest ever confidence in the government among democrats:- 8 years of a democratic president until 2016, lead to the peak of democrats' confidence in the government.
 Since young people are mainly democrats, this also explains their high level of confidence in the government.

-3.Increasing confidence in the press:- The confidence among the press among young people has grown sharply from 2010 onwards, this can be prescribed to much more channels of media due to the penetration of media.
+3.Increasing confidence in the press:- The confidence among the press among young people has grown sharply from 2010 onwards, this can be prescribed to much more channels of media due to the penetration of internet.
 High confidence in the press has a very heavy correspondence with a higher confidence in the government.

 Now I am going to build a regression model to predict confidence in the government.
+This shall also help us verify our speculations.

-On the basis of the correlations and graphs we have seen above the following factors seem logical to use,
+On the basis of the relationships and graphs we have seen above the following factors seem logical to use,
 * Age:- We can see a large age effect in the graph where we have grouped by cohort.
 We are also including the quadratic term for age as there is also a non-linear relationship.

 ![alt text](https://github.com/ssreekanth2000/project_2/blob/master/photos/exe_cohort.png)